 Prediction 4: UK adopts moderate protections, leaning towards a pro-AI-industry (MEDIUM CONFIDENCE)

 The UK clearly wants “AI leader” status, which favours the tech companies.
 But artist advocacy and pressure are substantial.
 Prediction: Opt-out system with transparency requirements, and no mandatory compensation for training.
-Less protection than artists want, but a lot more than AI companies had hoped for.
+Less protection than artists want, more than AI companies hoped for.

-Timeline: Draft legislation likely Q2-Q3 2026, implementation late 2026 or early 2027.
+Timeline: Draft legislation drops Q2 or Q3 2026.
+Actual implementation?
+Late 2026 if we’re lucky, probably 2027.
 Your action?
 Join the Musicians’ Union or similar advocacy groups.
 Collective pressure can still strengthen the final legislation before it’s locked in.

 The Uncomfortable Reality I Tell Clients